 Documenting the project

-One way to document your work is to keep a diary to record the activities during that day or perhaps week.
-If the work is about making measurements or larger numerical calculations, you can document the conditions or parameters that applied at that point, whether any special circumstances occurred, or similar.
+One way to document your work is to keep a diary where to record your activities.
+For example, if you are making measurements or larger numerical calculations, you can document the conditions or parameters that applied at that point, whether any special circumstances occurred or similar.
 This can be helpful if it later turns out that there are oddities in the results that cannot be explained in a simple way, and it might prevent having to repeat a trial session.

-The degree project shall conclude with a written report that describes the project and its results.
-This must be written in English or Swedish.
-If the degree project is produced by a pair of students, the report must indicate what each student contributed.
-At LTH, degree projects must not contain any confidential information and the assessment must not be based on information that is not public, since copyright law allows others to refer to and quote degree projects, as well as copy for private use.
+The degree project shall conclude with a written report describing the project and its results.
+It must be written in English or Swedish.
+If the degree project is carried out in pairs, the report must clearly indicate the contribution of each student.
+Degree projects must not contain any confidential information and the assessment must not be based on information that is not public, since copyright law allows others to refer to and quote degree projects, as well as copy for private use.

 The general design of the report should be discussed at a relatively early stage.
-It is likely to change a few times which needs to be taken into account in the timetable.
+It is likely to change during the process and this needs to be taken into account when planning the timeline.

 The Academic Support Centre at Lund University can help by discussing the text or the research assignment.
-They offer individual tutoring and short courses in study techniques, academic writing and public speaking.
-They can also provide help to students who do not have Swedish as a first language.
+They offer individual tutoring and short courses in study techniques, academic writing, and public speaking.
+They can also provide help to students who are not Swedish native speakers.

 Find out if your department has any guidelines with regard to the report format and if there is a template.
 It is also important to know the format in which the report will be printed, for example the size of the margins, whether the page numbers should be on the right or the left side, if the report shall be printed in colour or black/ white.

-The general report format must often be supplemented with various forms of sub-headings, depending on the degree project, and the contents must be well structured.
-One example of a suitable format is as follows:
+The report must be well structured.
+One example of a suitable format is:

 - Abstract (in English): A brief summary of approximately 250 words.
-Note that this is mandatory, and must be written in English and preferably also in Swedish.
+Note that this is mandatory, and must be written in English and preferably also in Swedish if possible.

 - Preface: Explaining when, where, and why the project was carried out, and thanking those who helped.

-- Popular science summary: A mandatory part of writing the report includes producing a separate popular science summary.
-A suitable target audience for this summary may be first-year engineering programme students (Guide for writing a summary aiming at a popular science readership).
+It is mandatory to produce a separate popular science summary.
 Whether or not to include the separate summary in the printed report is optional.

-The role of the critical reviewer is to critically review the degree project and the presentation of it, and to contribute to a constructive discussion about the project.
+The role of the critical reviewer is to critically review the degree project and the presentation of it as well as to contribute to a constructive discussion about the project.
 The critical reviewer’s questions are to lead to a discussion that addresses, among other things, the practical and theoretical relevance of the degree project, the balance between the different parts of the work, the methodological awareness and readability.
 The critical review is to conclude with an overall assessment mentioning the main strengths, weaknesses and areas for improvement in the project.
-The following questions can be used as support when conducting a critical revi
+The following questions can be used as support when conducting a critical review:

 - Are objectives, issues and limitations clear and relevant?